ClariceBoldDev/M1-JavelinPolishers/README.md

 ### Bugs

 - Bug 1: When I deployed my site, I found most of my images where not loading.
 I had added the images as absolute filepaths.
 But then changed them to relative files paths.
-  Is my site accessable (siteimprove.com):
+  Is my site accessable (siteimprove.com)

+- Bug 2: My make a wish image was not responsive on Galaxy fold screens.

 ### Accessability